jngseattle/BorderCrossing/README.md

 2. Non-linear exogenous factors
 3. Slow to train for large number of exogenous factors

-An attempt at using ARIMA yielded predictions that repeated the same seasonal pattern indefinitely.
+An attempt at using ARIMA yielded predictions that repeated the same seasonal pattern without variation.

 ## Website
 ![](readme_images/website-home.png)